 In Figure 3 two style volumes are shown.
-A color-coding was applied on two nested iso-surfaces of the cube dataset to encode the value of the style.
+A color coding was applied on two nested iso-surfaces of the cube dataset to encode the value for the style.
 Green means low value for the style and yellow means high value for the style.
-The left style volume is the result of the rule if density is high then style S_0 is high.
-The right style volume is the result of the rule if curvature is not close-to-zero then style S_1 is high.
+The left style volume is the result of the rule if density is high then style $S_0$ is high.
+The right style volume is the result of the rule if curvature is not closeto-zero then style $S_1$ is high.